You enjoy helping people. You can see yourself wearing scrubs. You’d be good at helping patients as they receive medical care. So read on.

 This program is offered at our Tampa and Clearwater campuses.

-For additional information on this program’s student graduation, placement, charges, median loan debt and possible occupational outcomes, see: Associate of Science in Health Sciences – Patient Care Technician and Diploma - Patient Care Technician.
+For additional information on this program’s student graduation, placement, charges, median loan debt and possible occupational outcomes, see: Degree – Patient Care Technician Classes and Diploma – Patient Care Technician Classes.

 Gainful employment information can be found at ultimatemedical.edu/gainful-employment.pdf